 Community users may borrow local materials, and materials at other WSU campuses may be requested through Access Services.
 Community users are not eligible for Summit borrowing or Interlibrary Loan services.
 Please contact Access Services staff for assistance.

-Emeritus/retired faculty and retired staff are accorded full library privileges upon request and verification of status.
+Emeritus faculty are accorded full library privileges upon request and verification of status.
 Contact the Access Services Manager, Sue Shipman at email@example.com to request access.

 Washington state residents who are not affiliated with Washington State University may use Libraries resources and services and borrow library materials (per the Washington Administrative Code (504-40-020)).
 Residents who are 16 years old or older may apply for an off-campus borrower card at any WSU Libraries Access Services desk with a valid ID.
 Acceptable forms of ID that can be used for signing up for a borrower card include identification from a federal agency, state agency, or another academic institution.
 Guest users may request WSU Libraries items to be held at an Access Services desk by filling out a Search Request Card and turning it in at the desk.